lcebear/lcebear/README.md

-### Hi there 👋
+### Greetings, traveler!

 <!--
 **lcebear/lcebear** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...